WilliamStar007/COOL-Compiler/README.md

 This file contained all global variables. `lines` was the lines of input that was read in. `aast` was the annotated abstract syntax tree. `class_map` was the classmap. `impl_map` was the implementation map. `parent_map` was the parent map. `class_tags` tracked the class identifying information. `string_tag` mapped a static string to a number and vice versa. `vtable_map` contained the offset of each method relative to each class inside the vtable. `attr_map` contained the offset of each class attribute relative to each class. `symbol_table` tracked the symbols and stored dynamic variables.
 The initial state of symbol_table was all class attributes. `obj_size` tracks the number of temporary registers required to create each class. `OFFSET_AMT` is the number of bits per 1 entry on the stack. `SPC` helped to format the code. `dynamic` tracked the number of dynamic variables created. `rbp_offset` tracked the rbp offset, which was required as temporaries werepushed to the stack for each let statement and operation.
 Lastly, `jump_table` tracked the current branch number and was used to acquire unique branches.

 built_ins.py
+This file contained all assembly for built in methods that are not included in the Cool source program.
+They were modified to have the correct string numbers and branch labels.
+They also include all error statements.

 memory.py
+This file has all register classes.
+This includes all registers used.
+They do not have too much use at the moment but may become useful as we transition to TAC and PA6.

 assembly.py
+This file contains several components: cgen, print_vtables, print_ctors, print_methods, and print_cool_globals.

+`cgen`
+cgen has unique code generate per given Cool expression.
+I'll now discuss each specific expression inside cgen.
+`Attribute`
+NOT FINISHED
+`Expression Terminals`
+An expression terminal consists of assembling a default value and then information unique to its type.
+Thus, each expression terminal calls cgen on its base `Expression` class, which calls the constructor for each unique class.
+Then, each terminal is handled differently.
+If the `Integer` is not none, its value is stored in a register before being stored at offset 24 relative to r13, which is where each integer value is stored.
+If the `StringObj` is None, then it is the default value of `the.empty.string` and is stored at offset 24 from register r13.
+Otherwise, its unique string tag is mapped to the string and the value of the string is stored atoffset 24 from r13.
+Lastly, the default Expression